-590. Measurement and Evaluation in Teaching (5).
-Pr., Senior standing, FED 325 or equivalent
+490. Measurement and Evaluation in Teaching (5).
+Pr., Senior standing and FED 325 or equivalent

 Methods, procedures, and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor, and affective areas.
 Required of all students completing the Teacher Education Program.
+This cource may be taught concurrently with FED 690.